Get creative in the kitchen

 For instance, if you can play basic piano, learn a new song, if tip 1 got you excited, try cooking a challenging new recipe, you get the jist.

-If you do learn something new, we’d would LOVE to see, so send us a picture or video and the best one will WIN a PRIZE!
+If you do learn something new, we’d would LOVE to see, so send us a picture or video!

 Organise your house/room/apartment